-Midori was born in Osaka, Japan, in 1971 and began studying the violin with her mother, Setsu Goto, at an early age.
-In 1982, Zubin Mehta invited the11-year-old Midori to make her debut at the New York Philharmonic’s traditional New Year’s Eve concert, on which occasion she received a standing ovation and the impetus to begin a major career.
+Midori was born in Osaka, Japan in 1971 and began her violin studies with her mother, Setsu Goto, after displaying a strong aptitude for music at an early age.
+In 1982, conductor Zubin Mehta invited the then 11-year-old Midori to perform with the New York Philharmonic in the orchestra’s annual New Year’s Eve concert.
+The standing ovation that followed her debut spurred Midori to pursue a major musical career at the highest level.

 Midori plays the 1734 Guarnerius del Gesù ‘ex-Huberman’.
 She uses four bows – two by Dominique Peccatte, one by François Peccatte and one by Paul Siefried.

 2010/20 season – Not to be altered or shortened without permission from Intermusica.